Flashky/learn-unity/Animation - Sprite Sheet Animation.md

 4. Click on **Apply**.

 After doing this, if you click on your image spreat sheet, you will see there are multiple subimages.

+### Creating the game object

+We will need a game object with two components:

+- Sprite Renderer
+- Animator